 As with Enniskillen, some of the leading individuals in the Provisional movement had already addressed ‘Bloody Friday’ before the 2002 statement from ‘P. O’Neill’.
 The IRA Chief of Staff at the time, Seán MacStiofáin, pointed out in his memoir that ‘of the nine fatal casualties reported, two were British military, one was an RUC reservist and a fourth was a member of a militant Protestant organisation.’
 However, ‘the remaining five dead were civilians, and our attitude was that it was five too many.
 This loss of life compromised the intended effect of the whole effort’, which had been to demonstrate that the IRA, after a short-lived truce the previous month, was capable of carrying out a ‘co-ordinated sabotage blow.’
 MacStiofáin was, however, unequivocal in placing the responsibility for the deaths on the British, ‘who had failed to pass on the warnings’ issued by the IRA for thirty-five attacks across Northern Ireland that day: ‘the Republicans were convinced that the British had deliberately disregarded these two warnings [at Oxford St. and Cavehill Rd.] for strategic policy reasons.’

 The 2002 statement illustrated a key issue with respect to the identity and credentials of the apologiser, and specifically the relationship between personal and collective responsibility.
 On this significant question, the waters are muddied by the fact that ‘P.O’Neill’ was a non-existent persona adopted by the collective entity of the IRA’s leadership.
-The role and position of SF President (1983-2018) Gerry Adams is revealing and controversial in this discussion, and especially in this specific case.
+The role and position of Gerry Adams is revealing and controversial in this discussion, and especially in this specific case.
 In his first volume of memoirs, Adams had defended the accuracy and adequacy of the IRA’s telephone warnings on ‘Bloody Friday’: ‘at Oxford Street bus station and Cavehill Road, the RUC and the British army were either unable or deliberately failed to act on the warnings.’
 Adams rejected vehemently the ‘specious comparison’ between ‘Bloody Friday’ and ‘Bloody Sunday’: ‘in Derry the Paras had deliberately, knowingly and intentionally shot down fourteen unarmed civilians.
 In Belfast the IRA had set out to cause economic damage and had sought to avoid civilian casualties [...].
 It is a moot point whether the IRA operations just stretched the British too far for them to be able to cope with the situation, or whether they deliberately failed to act [...]’.
 Ultimately, however, the IRA ‘made a mistake in putting out so many bombs, and civilians were killed who certainly should not have been killed.
 This was the IRA’s responsibility and a matter of deep regret.’